scholarslab/digital-collect-toolkit/docs/omeka-setup/collecting-materials.md

 >We reserve the right to discard or mark private any submission that [institution] staff identify as irrelevant or for any other reason within their professional judgment.
 [Insert institution here] is not obligated to include your content in this project or preserve it in perpetuity.
 {: .fs-4 .fw-300 }

-In additon, our Digital Collecting site's [Terms of Service](http://digitalcollecting.lib.virginia.edu/rally/contribution/terms) includes a Summary of Terms to help contributors quickly read and understand the main points of the full terms, in simpler language.
+In addition, our Digital Collecting site's [Terms of Service](http://digitalcollecting.lib.virginia.edu/rally/contribution/terms) includes a Summary of Terms to help contributors quickly read and understand the main points of the full terms, in simpler language.
 It is important to note to users that a summary does not replace the full terms, and submissions are governed by the full terms of use.

 >**Summary of Terms***